salmonkarp/fullstack/README.md

-# fullstack1
+# fullstack
-Part 1 Submission for FullstackOpen course.
+Submissions for FullstackOpen course.